Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Exponential growth of graphs

 Let $\Gamma$ be a metric graph $\Gamma$ and $u\in V(\Gamma)$.
 Let $n\in\N$.
 We denote the ball of radius $n$ at $u$ by $B(u,n)$ and it is the set $\{v\in\Gamma:~d_{\Gamma}(u,v)\le n\}$.
 Let $||B(u,n)||$ denote the number of vertices in $B(u,n)$.

-\begin{defn}[Exponential growth] Suppose $\Gamma$ is a metric graph with bounded valence.
-We say that $\Gamma$ has exponential growth if there are constants $a>0$ and $b>1$ such that for every vertex $u\in\Gamma$ and for all $n\in\N$, we have These constants $a$ and $b$ are called the parameters of exponential growth of $\Gamma$.
-In this case, we say that $\Gamma$ has exponential growth with parameters $(a,b)$ where the second coordinate appears in the exponential factor.
+\begin{defn}[Exponential growth] Suppose $\Gamma$ is a metric graph of bounded valence.
+We say that $\Gamma$ has {\em exponential growth witnessed by a pair $(a,b)$} if $a>0$, $b>1$, and for every vertex $u\in\Gamma$ and every $n\in\mathbb N$.
+We say that $\Gamma$ has {\em exponential growth} if it has exponential growth witnessed by a pair $(a,b)$ for some $a>0$ and $b>1$.
+Note that in the pair $(a,b)$, the constant $b$ appears in the exponential factor.